learn-co-curriculum/dsc-join-statements-lab/README.md

 # Your code here
 ```

-# Level Up: Display the names of each product each employee has sold.
+## Level Up: Display the names of each product each employee has sold

 ```python